-- Temperature more than 38 degree Celsius (100.4 ° F) or less than 36 degrees Celsius (96.8 ° F)
+- A temperature higher than 38 degree Celsius (100.4 ° F) or less than 36 degrees Celsius (96.8 ° F)

-- WBC (White blood cell) count more than 12000/cu.mm or less than 4000/cu.mm or more than 10% band forms.
+- A WBC (White blood cell) count more than 12000/cu.mm or less than 4000/cu.mm or more than 10% band forms.

 One needs to be aware of the following closely related but distinct terms in a continuum:

-- Severe sepsis: Sepsis with organ dysfunction, hypotension or hypoperfusion; characterized by presence of lactic acidosis, systolic blood pressure less than 90 mm Hg or systolic blood pressure drop of more than 40 mm Hg of normal.
+- Severe sepsis: Sepsis with organ dysfunction, hypotension or hypoperfusion; characterized by the presence of lactic acidosis, systolic blood pressure less than 90 mm Hg or systolic blood pressure drop of more than 40 mm Hg of normal.

-Close evaluation for other causes of shock should be made in case a particular patient does not satisfy the SIRS criteria.
+A close evaluation for other causes of shock should be made in case a particular patient does not satisfy the SIRS criteria.

 Special Devices in Intensive Care Units

-Ventricular assist device
+Ventricular assist devices (VAD)